Thursday, September 13, 2007

 Andrea C

 Oh my God!!!!
 You should be ecstatic with yourself.
 I can't believe you did what you did.
 I would have quit when faced with having to drain the blisters the first time!
-Don't walk around too much today, have Cyndi wait on you, hand and foot.
+Don't walk around too much today; have Cyndi wait on you, hand and foot.
 I'm sure she won't mind, haha.
-But seriously, you did well and should not look at it as a DNF, but a look what I did!
+But seriously, you did well and should not look at it as a DNF, but look at what I did!

-Let me know if you need more band-aids, I think I could probably find some over here!
+Let me know if you need more Band-Aids.
+I think I could probably find some over here!
 Great job, you crazy person!

 Andy